Legion-exe/SelfEvaluation/00-self-evaluation/README.md

 System.out.println("It is false");
 ```

+- "It is true", because variable isTrue=true and therefore, is not equal to false.
+- (After thesting it, I have to admit I didn't paid attention to the {}, leading the output to be the two print...)
 ### Questions OOP
 1. [:x:] **The term "instance variable" is another name for ___ ?
 And, what is it exactly?**
 2. [:x:] **The term "class variable" is another name for ___ ?**